St Winefride's Well: Natural features

 The spring feeding St Winefride's Well was once much stronger than it is today.
 In the late Medieval period, it was said that anything dropped into the well would be carried away downstream before it had time to sink.
 The poet John Taylor wrote in 1652 that the well "doth continually work and bubble with extreme violence, like a boiling cauldron or furnace".
 In 1731, a group of Anglican visitors measured the time it took for the well basin to fill, and concluded that the spring "raises more than one hundred tons of water in a minute".
 This estimate matches that recorded by Samuel Johnson in his diary when he passed through the area in 1774:

 The spring called Winifred's Well is very clear, and so copious that it yields one hundred tuns of water in a minute.
 It is all at once a very great stream which within perhaps thirty yards of its eruption turns a mill and in a course of two miles eighteen more.

 In 1859, the draining of the well basin for repair work gave another opportunity of measuring the power of the spring.
 On this occasion, the reported output was 22½ tons per minute.
 In the modern day, the spring is still said to yield an unusually large quantity of water.
 A pile of stones has been placed over its point of emergence to prevent it from becoming a fountain.

 In former times the bed of the stream was littered with red stones, which according to legend were permanently stained with Winefride's blood.
-The actual cause of the stones' colour may have been natural iron deposits in the water, or the presence of a red-coloured algae, Trentepohlia jolithus, which can still be seen growing on the north wall today.
+The actual cause of the stones' colour may have been natural iron deposits in the water, or the presence of a red-coloured alga, Trentepohlia jolithus, which can still be seen growing on the north wall today.
 The well was also known for its moss, which reportedly had a sweet smell and was referred to as "St Winefride's hair".
 The stones and the moss were commonly taken from the site by pilgrims, who treated them as charms or relics.
 One sceptical visitor, Celia Fiennes, claimed in 1698 that the well's custodians replenished the moss daily from a nearby hill.